1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 > Diffing is exactly what you need to do (barring newer methods like svelte) to figure out what to tell the browser to change.
 The vdom tree is much faster to manipulate than DOM nodes.

-However, I agree with this (more balanced, IMO) take:
+However, I think this is a much more balanced take:

 > Diffing seems necessary when your UI gets complicated to the level that a small change requires a full page re-render.
 However, I don't think this is necessary for at least 95% of the websites on the internet.

-I agree with him that most websites and web apps don't suffer from this issue, even when re-rendering the needed components based on the application state like a modern framework would.
-The thing with modern frameworks is that they typically necessitate that you render the entire App client-side.
+I agree with him that most websites and web apps don't suffer from this issue, even when re-rendering the needed components based on the application state in vanilla like a framework would.

+My issue with modern frameworks and the DOM diffing approach is that they typically necessitate that you render the entire App client-side.
 In my vanilla JS projects, I only re-render the most minimal parts of the page necessary.
+There's my argument for not needing DOM diffing everywhere ... it is inefficent in many cases because it forces you to render all of your app client-side increasing startup time and the amount the client has to do overall.

-That said, if you need to solve this problem specifically and need DOM diffing, there are two micro-library solutions:
+That said, if you do need DOM diffing in parts of a vanilla app, there are smaller libraries that do just that:

 * [Lit-html](https://lit.dev/docs/v1/lit-html/introduction/) is an example of a tool that solves this problem in a tiny package (less than 1KB), and you can continue using string templates with that.